espresso3389/flutter_oss_licenses/README.md

 };
 ```

+And, you can use the map on your project code in your way.
+The package does not do anything on the list.

 ## Command line options

 Either running `generate.dart` using `pub run` or directly, it accepts two or less options.